Jorgemucisalumfilho/devguide/advanced-tools/coverity.rst

 limited the maximum number of builds per week Python is analyzed every second day.
 The build runs on a dedicated virtual machine on PSF's infrastructure at OSU Open Source Labs.
-The process is maintained by Christian Heimes (see `Contact`_).
+The process is maintained by Christian Heimes (see contact_criptomoeda.
 At present only the tip is analyzed with the 64bit Linux tools.

 Known limitations